dlang-tour/english/gems/uniform-function-call-syntax-ufcs.md

-UFCS is especially important when dealing with *ranges* where several algorithms can be put together to perform complex operations, still allowing to write clear and manageable code.
+UFCS is especially important when dealing with *ranges* where several algorithms can be put together to perform complex operations, making it easier to write clear and manageable code.

     import std.algorithm : group;
     import std.range : chain, retro, front, dropOne;